alfredoi6/healthcare-scheduler-uis/README.md

 3. Run the app:

    - For **web app**:
-     yarn start
+     yarn dev
-   - For **mobile app** (requires React Native environment setup): yarn react-native run-android # for Android yarn react-native run-ios # for iOS
+   - For **mobile app** (requires Expo Go and Expo environment setup): yarn start
+     # Then, scan the QR code using Expo Go on your device

 ## Usage

 1. **Web app:** Open in your browser at `http://localhost:3000`
-2. **Mobile app:** Launch on your emulator or physical device.
+2. **Mobile app:** Launch on your emulator or physical device by scanning the QR code from Expo Go.

 ## Contributing